 Fat-soluble

 These vitamins are stored in the body’s fatty tissues and liver.
-This means they stick around in your system longer and don’t need to be replenished as often as water-soluble ones, staying in your body for as long as 6 months!
+This means they stick around in your system for longer and don’t need to be replenished as often as water-soluble ones, staying in your body for as long as 6 months!
 Once these vitamins are stored, the body will tap into them as needed for various functions such as supporting the immune system, repairing tissues, producing energy, maintaining healthy skin, eyes and bones, and aiding in cell function.
 Because they’re stored, it’s important not to overdo it—too much can lead to toxicity.

 Water-soluble